 3 This is also called the serializable level.
 This provides the least concurrency, and is the strictest isolation level.
 Dirty reads, non-repeatable reads, and phantom rows are prevented.

-snapshot This isolation level uses a snapshot of committed data from the time when the first row is read, inserted, updated, or deleted by the transaction.
+snapshot This isolation level uses a snapshot of committed data from the time the first row is read, inserted, updated, or deleted by the transaction.

-statement-snapshot This isolation level uses a snapshot of committed data from the time when the first row is read by the statement.
+statement-snapshot This isolation level uses a snapshot of committed data from the time the first row is read by the statement.
 Each statement within the transaction sees a snapshot of data from a different time.

 readonly-statement-snapshot For read-only statements, this isolation level uses a snapshot of committed data from the time when the first row is read.
 Each statement within the transaction sees a snapshot of data from a different time.
 For INSERT, UPDATE, and DELETE statements, use the isolation level specified by the updatable_statement_isolation option (can be one of 0 (the default), 1, 2, or 3).

 Microsoft applications (Keys in SQLStatistics) Select this option if you want the SQLStatistics function to return foreign keys.
-The ODBC specification states that SQLStatistics should not return primary and foreign keys; however, some Microsoft applications (such as Visual Basic and Access) assume that primary and foreign keys are returned by SQLStatistics.
+The ODBC specification states that SQLStatistics should not return primary and foreign keys; however, some Microsoft applications (such as Microsoft Visual Basic and Microsoft Access) assume that primary and foreign keys are returned by SQLStatistics.